Getting Started with Hosted Authentication

 What You'll Build

 In this tutorial, you'll create a Next.js application that uses OAuth42's hosted authentication pages.
-Users will be redirected to OAuth42's secure login page, authenticate, and then return to your app with an authorization code that you'll exchange for access tokens.
+Users will be redirected to OAuth42's secure login page, authenticate, and then return to your app with a session managed by NextAuth.

 Benefits of Hosted Auth: